usnistgov/NED/README.md

 - **ned** - Main ned Django application with custom management tools for managing the NED database, which is contained in the file `db.sqlite3`.

 ### Data Tables
 - **experiment.csv** - Database containing observations of damage from experimental tests of nonstructural building components.
-Each database entry represents a single test of a given specimen (e.g., five different tests of a particular partition wall specimen represents five separate entries in the table).
+Each database entry represents a single test of a given specimen (e.g., five different tests of a particular partition wall specimen are stored as five separate entries in the table).
 - **fragility_curve.csv** - Individual fragility curve for a particular damage state of interest (e.g., a FEMA P-58 fragility with three damage states would use three rows in this database).
 - **fragility_model.csv** - Database grouping fragility curves into seismic fragility models of nonstructural building components.
 - **component.csv** - Various types of nonstructural components found within buildings.